 I know from experience that access to basic healthcare in immigration detention is very hard, even during normal times.
 But these are not normal times.
-I wonder and worry what it might be like during this period of panic and great need.
+I wonder and worry about what it might be like during this period of panic and great need.

-I saw that the Home Office said that people in immigration detention will be shielded from Covid-19, but it is hard to see how this is realistic or practical – and now we are starting to see the first confirmed cases in detention centres, with many more showing symptoms.
+I saw that the Home Office said that people in immigration detention will be shielded from Covid-19, but it is hard to see how this is realistic or practical – and now we are starting to see the first confirmed cases in detention centers, with many more showing symptoms.

 What does social distancing mean in detention?
 You are forced to share a bathroom with hundreds of others and queue up for your food.
 You don’t even have a window to open and no ventilation in your room.
 You can’t go for a walk in the park.
 You are trapped.